 Pre-fire prescription emphasis is in education and enforcement (hazard reduction).
 The battalion, in cooperation with the Butte Fire Safe Council, was a participant in "Fire in the Foothills" - a fire safe community outreach program to reach fire prone residents in the Eastern foothills of Oroville.
-Firefighters maintain strong community ties, enhancing fire safety and prevention, by actively attending community meetings and events as well as participating in school education programs.
+CAL FIRE supports the Butte County Fire Safe Council's efforts in establishing Firewise communities.
+Firefighters maintain strong community ties, enhancing fire safety and prevention by actively attending community meetings and events as well as participating in school education programs.

-The southern portion of the fire planning area is predominantly grass land.
+The southern portion of the fire planning area is predominantly grassland.
 As the area extends north and east, the fuel types change with the increased slope in topography.
 Fuel types increase in size and type to include grass, oak woodland, and manzanita, chaparral, toyon and white thorn.
 The 11,869-acre Oroville Wildlife Area is primarily a riparian woodland habitat along the Feather River and grasslands around the Thermalito Afterbay.

 The southern area is predominantly flat.
-As the area extends eastward into the adjoining planning area, the slope increases (up to 25%).
+As the area extends eastward into the adjoining planning area, the slope increases.
 The steepest slopes can be found leading up the Cherokee Ravine and the Oregon Gulch drainage.
 As the topography extends northeast, the slope is not as severe, but the area is scattered with multi-directional drainages.
 Access is problematic due to sporadic road placement.